-Part one of this two-part article in the previous issue of Education Technology Solutions described the first seven of 15 commendable features of education that can be found in Australian schools and universities that should be celebrated and shared:
+Part one of this two-part article described the first six of 15 commendable features of education that can be found in Australian schools and universities that should be celebrated and shared:

 - Australian education is student focused.